monarch-xyz/m1-vault/README.md

-# M1 Vault Agent
+# Wowo Agent

-M1 Vault Agent is an autonomous agent designed to manage Morpho Protocol vaults through a combination of on-chain monitoring, user interactions, and admin controls.
+Wowo Agent is an autonomous agent designed to manage Morpho Protocol vaults through a combination of on-chain monitoring, user interactions, and admin controls.
 The agent serves as a reallocator in the Morpho Vault, helping to optimize vault strategies and manage positions.

 ## Core Capabilities

-- 🛰️ Monitor on-chain events for Morpho Protocol
+- 🛰️ Monitor on-chain events for relevant morpho markets
 - 📥 Process user messages when they deposit/withdraw from the vault
 - 🛡️ Handle admin commands
 - 📊 Perform market analysis and risk assessment